filecoin-project/filcryo/README.md

 Filecoin).

 The Docker container uses `scripts/entrypoint.sh` by default.
-This entrypoint runs the lotus daemon in the background and performs snapshots as it goes.
-In order to be efficient, we expect `/root` to be persistently mounted on the host machine, so that we do not have to re-initialize lotus from scratch on every container-restart:
+This entrypoint runs the lotus daemon in the background and performs snapshots as it goes, as well as writing some metrics to disk for optional export.
+In order to be efficient, we expect `/root` to be persistently mounted on the host machine, so that we do not have to re-initialize lotus from scratch on every
+container-restart:

 ```sh
 # an example and nothing else!